kobirhumayun/finance_management/README.md

 # Finance Management Docker Deployment

 ## Overview
-This repository packages the Finance Management API into a self-contained Docker Compose stack that isolates all internal services on a private `finance-management_net` while exposing the public web container to the shared `edge_net`.
-A centrally managed Nginx reverse proxy (deployed elsewhere on the VPS) owns `edge_net`, publishes ports 80/443, and forwards hostname-based traffic to this application with no direct host port exposure from the app stack.
+This repository packages the Finance Management Next.js front end and Express API into a Docker Compose stack that keeps internal dependencies isolated on the private `finance-management_net` while exposing only the `finance-management-web` container to the shared `edge_net`.
+A centrally managed Nginx reverse proxy (deployed elsewhere on the VPS) owns `edge_net`, publishes ports 80/443, and forwards hostname-based traffic to this application without any host ports opened by the app stack itself.

 ## Prerequisites
 - A VPS (or bare-metal host) already running the shared edge Nginx deployment that creates and manages the external `edge_net` network and publishes TCP ports 80 and 443.